elmerdotdev/ciccc-node-js-midterm-project/README.md

 # NodeJS - Midterm Project

-**Goal:** Create a site with BREAD (Browse, Read, Edit, Add, Delete) functionality using Node.js and Express as backend.
+**Goal:** Create a site with BREAD (Browse, Read, Edit, Add, Delete) functionality using Node.js and Express as backend and a frontend of your choice.
+A user must be able to register, login, display, add, edit, and delete items.

-## Instructions
+## Instructions 📖

 - You are free to create any type of site as long as it has CRUD/BREAD functionality and using MVC pattern.
 - Keep the database in-memory or inside a model (No external database).